| CloserLook > John > John 17:1-26 |

 And

-to deal with both of these situations, we have been given the sword of
+to deal with both of these situations, we have been given the Sword of the

 Yes,